 - A completed Summary Care Record patient consent form

 - 1 x Photo identification (eg Passport or Driving Licence).

 - 1 x Utility bill or bank statement sent to your current address, which you have received within the last three months.

 Once we receive your forms we can book you a new patient appointment at the surgery with our health care assistant.

 We will measure your height, weight and blood pressure during your new patient appointment.

 Please note if you are registering a child below the age of 7 years old please ensure that you bring a copy of the child's red book or immunisation history, so that we can take a copy for our records.

 You need to register your new baby at the practice as soon as possible.
-Therefore please complete a GMS1 Registration Form and send it to your surgery.
+Therefore please complete a General Medical Services (GMS1) form and send it to your surgery.
 Please ensure you provide your baby’s NHS Number which will be detailed in their Red Book.
 Once we have received the form we will register your baby as a patient at this Practice.